antonfirsov/docs/2017/08-Aug/netstandard20-uwp/netstandard20-uwp.md

 implement.
 UWP is now adding support for .NET Standard 2.0.

-The key advantage of [.NET Standard 2.0][nspost] is that it makes .NET implementations of .NET Standard become much more similar to .NET Framework.
+The key advantage of [.NET Standard 2.0][nspost] is that it makes .NET implementations of .NET Standard much more similar to .NET Framework.
 With .NET Standard 2.0, [about 20,000 more APIs][ns20] become available compared to .NET Standard 1.6.
 The vast majority of them are existing .NET Framework APIs, which includes missing reflection APIs, non-generic collections, `DataSet`, binary serialization, XML Schema, and many more.
 For a full list, take a look at the [diff between .NET Standard 2.0 and .NET Standard 1.6][ns20].

 This makes it much easier to port existing .NET Framework code to UWP.
 This includes both, copy & pasting existing code, but also extends to referencing